balajisivaraman/dotfiles_old/README.md

 Welcome to my dot files.
 Feel free to browse around or peruse this README file, where I have explained my configuration and workflows.

-# Color Scheme

-One thing you will observe as you go through my configurations is that I use is that I use [Dracula](https://draculatheme.com/) as my colorscheme everywhere.

-I find that using a single colorscheme across all my tools including my Window manager gives a uniform look and feel to my entire desktop experience.

 # i3

 After various attempts to setup XMonad, I moved to i3 (with Gnome) as